Small Town Story (film): Plot

-Canadian ex-serviceman Bob Regan (Walton) returns to Oldchester, the English town where he was stationed during the war, hoping to find Pat Lane (Shaw), the girl he fell in love with.
-He meets up with Mike Collins (George Merritt), an old acquaintance who now manages Oldchester United, the local football club.
-He also renews his friendship with Collins' daughter Jackie (Margaret Harrison).
+Canadian ex-serviceman Bob Regan returns to Oldchester, the English town where he was stationed during the war, hoping to find Pat Lane, the girl he fell in love with.
+He meets up with Mike Collins, an old acquaintance who now manages Oldchester United, the local football club.
+He also renews his friendship with Collins' daughter Jackie.

 Mike tells Bob of an odd proviso surrounding the allocation of £25,000 from the estate of a recently deceased businessman and supporter of the football club - if Oldchester United win promotion to the next division of the Football League that season the money is theirs, if not it goes to the man's nephew.
 He remembers Bob as a skilful footballer, and asks him to sign up for the team to boost the promotion quest.
 Bob agrees.

-The nephew Nick Hammond (Wheatley) is determined that the money will be his, and is worried that Bob's football prowess may well propel the team to on-pitch success.
+The nephew Nick Hammond is determined that the money will be his, and is worried that Bob's football prowess may well propel the team to on-pitch success.
 He is acquainted with Pat, now living in London, and persuades her to join him in a scheme to scupper Oldchester's chances.
 Knowing of Bob's fondness for Pat, and that Pat cares nothing for Bob, he proposes that if Pat can tempt Bob away from Oldchester and the football team, and the team fails in its promotion bid, he will give her a share of the inheritance.
 The mercenary Pat jumps at the prospect, begins to work her charms on Bob and soon lures him to London to be with her.
 He is talent-spotted by scouts, and signed up by Arsenal F.C.

-In due course Bob becomes aware of Pat's true colours, seeks his release from Arsenal and returns to Oldchester, where reformed jail-bird Tony Warren (Houston) becomes his unofficial bodyguard.
+In due course Bob becomes aware of Pat's true colours, seeks his release from Arsenal and returns to Oldchester, where reformed jail-bird Tony Warren becomes his unofficial bodyguard.
 The end of the football season approaches with Oldchester needing to win their final home match to gain promotion.
 The game starts well, with Bob's goal giving the team a half-time lead.
 However Nick, in a last attempt to derail Oldchester's chances, succeeds in kidnapping Bob at the half-time interval.
 Following a car chase involving Tony and Jackie, the tables are turned and Bob is freed.
 He gets back to the football ground during the closing stages of the match, to find Oldchester trailing by one goal.
 Returning to the pitch, he scores two late goals to seal Oldchester's victory, promotion and financial windfall.
 As a bonus, he realises his attraction to Jackie and the couple embrace.